 NJR Surgeon and Hospital Outcomes Website

 When you visit this website you can search for any surgeon who has carried out one or more hip, knee, ankle, elbow or shoulder replacements in the last three years for any NHS and independent sector hospitals.
+The data is refreshed annually, each January, to include the updated data from the previous three years.

-For each surgeon listed, it is possible to access information about their recent practice including how many procedures they have carried out of each type.
+For each surgeon listed, it is possible to access information about their recent practice including how many procedures they have carried out of each joint type.

 - General Medical Council number